Useful Romanian Phrases for Travel

 And finally, the most useful, basic Romanian phrases – those needed to go out to eat at a restaurant!
 In more tourist-oriented areas, your server will likely speak English.
 Still, it’s good to have these as back-up.

-Traditional Romanian food is some of the best in the world.
+Traditional Romanian food and wine is some of the best in the world.
 Looking for great Transylvanian restaurants?
 Check out where to eat in Sibiu and where to eat in Cluj Napoca!

 Could I see the menu please?Pot să văd meniul vă rog?